Kasu (film): Production

 The film began production under the title Uravukku Mariyathai and was completed in the late 1990s but it remained unreleased for unknown reasons.
 After the surprise success of Uyir (2006) starring Sangeetha, the producer and the director prompted to release the project.

 Soundtrack

 The film score and the soundtrack were composed by V. S. Udhaya.
 The soundtrack features 8 tracks.

-Release
+Release and reception

 Following the rising status of actress Sangeetha after Uyir (2006), the producer and the director took efforts to get the film released which had been in the cans for years.

 Indiaglitz wrote, "Both Sangeetha and Rehman have come up with good performance.
 Sangeetha, who looks younger, plays the role with ease" and concluded that the film was a disappointment.
-Malini Mannath said, "A weak screenplay, uninspiring narration and some lacklustre characters and performances make 'Kasu' a film better forgotten".
+Malini Mannath said, "A weak screenplay, uninspiring narration and some lacklustre characters and performances make Kasu a film better forgotten".